The Birth of the World

+Joan Miró’s collaboration with Surrealist poet André Breton, a leading figure of the movement, influenced the development of The Birth of the World.

 The MOMA has described the process behind the creation of the work by stating that "Here Miró applied paint to an unevenly primed canvas in an unorthodox manner—pouring, brushing, and flinging—so that the paint soaked into the canvas in some places while resting on the surface in others.
 On top of this relatively uncontrolled application of paint, he added schematic lines and seemingly familiar shapes--a bird or kite, shooting star, balloon, and figure with white head--planned in preparatory studies.
 Miró once said that The Birth of the World describes "a sort of genesis," an amorphous beginning out of which life may take form".